ksvendetta/splice/replit.md

 This application is a professional fiber optic cable splicing management tool for tracking circuits within fiber cables.
 It features a checkbox-based system for marking circuits as spliced, allowing users to create cables with specific fiber counts, define circuit IDs with auto-calculated fiber positions, and manage splice connections.
 The system aims to simplify the process of fiber optic cable management with a focus on automatic matching and industry-standard visualizations.

+**Progressive Web App (PWA):** The application is fully offline-capable with service worker caching, allowing installation on desktop and mobile devices and continued operation without internet connectivity.

 ## User Preferences

 Preferred communication style: Simple, everyday language.